zeek/spicy/doc/autogen/types/integer.rst

     Multiplies the first value by the second, assigning the new value.

-.. spicy:operator:: integer::Negate uint op:- t:uint op:
+.. spicy:operator:: integer::Negate uint op:~ t:uint op:

     Computes the bit-wise negation of the integer.